Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ```

 ## Tries
-A BST doesn't take advantage or shared structure.
+A BST doesn't take advantage of shared structure.
 For example, if we have elements: ear, east, and eat, they all share the same first 2 letters.

 In a trie: